errorstates/errorstates_hugo/content/posts/010-dear-first-name.md

 !["Mailchimp"](/images/010-mailchimp.png)

 But maybe you copy that as code.
 Or a developer goes in and makes a modification.
 Or perhaps you forgot you CMS' convention and used the wrong code.
-Or %%First Name%% could be pseudocode from a text document that was overlooked and accidently used.
+Or %%First Name%% could be pseudocode from a text document that was overlooked and accidentally used.

 Whatever the case is, you send out the email and instead of it looking personalized, it looks like this: